Maybe I’m clever, or maybe I’m just lazy.

 You could also hire an account manager to manually follow up with leads who don’t respond to your automated emails.

 Manual follow-up creates a dialogue between you and your customer.
-Use this interaction to understand them even more.
+So use this interaction to understand them even more.

 We’ve written a lot about how CTA buttons are essential for conversions.